jiangtian616/JHenTai/README.md

 ## Develop Motivation

 My first project With Flutter.
 I aim at getting familiar with Flutter during development.
-Devices I use include Android phone and
-Ipad, E-hentai apps I used before have several bugs, and I don't understand source code because I have no development experience with Android or ios, so I choose JHenTai to become my first Flutter Project.
+Devices I use include Android phone, Ipad and Windows computer.
+E-hentai apps I used before have several bugs, and I don't understand source code because I have no development experience with Android or ios, so I choose JHenTai to become my first Flutter Project.